Sign up for the rally is now open. Please respond in this thread with your:

-There is cell phone service and internet access via your air card or phone if you have those services.
+There is cell phone service and internet access via your phone (slow due to number of users) or Starlink.

-There is no cable TV: Satellite reception is great because of the lack of trees and "over- the- air" digital TV can be received from Yuma and Phoenix.
+There is no cable TV.
+Satellite reception is great because of the lack of trees.
+Not much "over- the- air" TV.

 Garbage is to be taken to the waste transfer station on Hwy.
-95 between Plomosa Rd. and Quartzsite (Sunday-Wednesday, 7:30 AM - 2:30 PM).
+95 between Plomosa Rd. and Quartzsite (Sunday-Wednesday, 7:30 AM – 1:00 PM, Closed Thursday, Friday, Saturday).
 Waste Management does not make calls to the desert.
 Some of our good-hearted souls will pull their truck in the center circle for a dump run.
 If you are going to Quartzsite or to the transfer station, please volunteer to take some trash and save on trips.
 If you are placing trash in someone else's truck, make sure bag is properly sealed and not leaking.

 When you arrive at the Circle, you should have full fresh water & propane tanks, and empty black & gray tanks.

-There are no water hookups: However, several of us have 40-gallon water bladders and 12-volt pumps, all available for you to use to acquire water.
-Cost of filling the bladder is $5-$10 at “Tumbleweeds” or “The Pit Stop”.
+Several of us have 40-gallon water bladders and 12-volt pumps to get water from town.
+Cost of filling the bladder is $5-$10 at “RV Relief” or “The Pit Stop”.

 We will also need firewood, and lots of it, for our nightly visits around the camp fire.
 Previously we have been able to purchase firewood locally and will plan to do the same this year.